finnito/Science/content/12phy/as91173/04-drawing-electric-fields.md

 > An electric field is an area of influence in which a <mark>charged object will feel a force</mark>.

 - A field can exist in a vacuum or inside matter.
-- An electric field exists in the space around a charged objects e.g. Van der Graaf generator, electrons, protons or a charged balloon.
+- An electric field exists in the space around electrically charged objects e.g. Van der Graaf generator, electrons, protons or a charged balloon.

 ![[Source](https://www.765754.com/learn/tutorials/what-is-electricity/electric-fields)](https://www.765754.com/cdn/assets/2/d/5/0/0/519fd3c7ce395f974c000000.png)
 <!--